 How is toxic shock syndrome (TSS) treated?

-Patients should be hospitalized because of the potentially life-threatening nature of toxic shock syndrome.
-Any tampon or contraceptive device will be removed.
-Patients will be given intravenous (IV) fluids and possibly medications to raise their blood pressure if it is low.
+Treatment typically involves hospitalization due to the potentially life-threatening nature of toxic shock syndrome.
+First, your healthcare provider will remove any tampons or contraceptive devices from your vagina if that is suspected to be the cause.
+Then, you'll be given intravenous (IV) fluids and possibly medications to raise your blood pressure if it's low.

-The standard course for treating staphylococcus aureus infections involves intravenous (directly into the vein) administration of antibiotics.
-Antibiotics will help to control the growth of bacteria, but they will not eliminate the toxins that have accumulated in the body.
-In severe cases, patients may be treated with infusions of intravenous immune globulins.
+The standard treatment for Staphylococcus or Streptococcus infection involves antibiotics through an IV.
+Antibiotics will help control the growth of bacteria, but they will not eliminate the toxins that have already accumulated in your body.

-How can toxic shock syndrome (TSS) be prevented?
+How can I prevent toxic shock syndrome (TSS)?

-- Consider using sanitary pads instead of tampons during menstrual periods or use pads at night.
-Switching from tampons to pads every other day or during the times that the menstrual flow is heaviest may also help to reduce risk.
+- Use sanitary pads instead of tampons during menstrual periods or use pads at night.
+Switching from tampons to pads every other day or when the menstrual flow is heaviest may also help reduce your risk.

-- Women who use tampons during their menstrual periods should change them often.
-Tampons should be changed at least every four to eight hours.
+- Change tampons every four to eight hours.
 If the flow is heavy, tampons may have to be changed more frequently.